-American University Library invites applications from
+American University Library invites applications from innovative,

-of Business, beginning as soon as possible and subject to budgetary
+Business, beginning as soon as possible and subject to budgetary

 approval.
-Rank will be dependent upon experience and stature
+Rank will be dependent upon experience and stature in the

-in the field at either assistant or associate level.
+field at either assistant or associate level.

-Responsibilities: As the Research and Instruction
+Responsibilities: As the Research and Instruction Librarian for

-the point person for research assistance, information literacy
+person for research assistance, information literacy instruction

-as business-related research across campus.
+business-related research across campus.
 The Business Librarian

 will work closely with the faculty and administration of the Kogod